 Before I get to the actual discussion of its 301 pages, let me first say this: The Ethnic Phenomenon is a truly first-rate piece of scholarship, setting the paradigm for the thinking about this topic.
 It is thorough, honest and courageous, attempting to bring some clarity in a highly emotional debate.
 This is not an ethics treatise, but a scientific study, including 24 pages of bibliography and a 10-page index.

 At the same time, the book wants “to exorcise ethnicity by trying to understand it”.
-I wonder if it could have been written today, in the age of #woke and keyboard outrage.
-Be that as it may, this is an important book, a landmark, absolutely mandatory for everybody that seriously studies the history and the contemporary effects of colonialism, racism, nationalism and ethnicity.
+This is an important book, a landmark, absolutely mandatory for everybody that seriously studies the history and the contemporary effects of colonialism, racism, nationalism and ethnicity.

 First I’ll try to give the gist of Van den Berghe’s thinking.
 Afterwards I’ll zoom in on some tidbits I found interesting, and I’ll end with a few critical notes.

 Van den Berghe’s basic assumption – in the wake of E. O. Wilson – is that we should look at human social organization just as we look at any other animal species’ social organization, in order to use the broadest possible framework for comparison: human exceptionalism is scientifically moot.
 He uses a utilitarian model of behavior, taking maximizing reproductive success as an important human goal.
 This doesn’t mean Van den Berghe is a simple behaviorist, on the contrary: “Unless we stop behaving naturally – that is being our selfish, nepotistic, ethnocentric selves – we court collective extinction.”